Make New Friends in Cardiff

 How to meet people online How to make friends as an adult How to make friends after moving to a new city

-Real people in Cardiff looking to make new friends right now:
+People in Cardiff looking to make new friends

 Carl